metabase/metabase/docs/administration-guide/03-metadata-editing.md

 #### Column name

 To change how the column name is displayed, click on the name of the column.
-For example, if your ORM produces table names like “auth.user", you can replace this with “User” to make the column more readable.
+For example, if your ORM produces table names like "auth.user", you can replace this with "User" to make the column more readable.
 This name change only affects how Metabase displays the column; the change does not affect the database itself.

-#### Description
+#### Column description

 You can include a human-readable summary of a column, its source, and use cases.
 Any caveats about interpretation can go here as well.
 Descriptions are particularly useful when columns have values that are abbreviated or coded in a particular format.

-#### Visibility
+#### Column visibility

-By default, users can see every column in a table.
+By default, users can see every column in a table, but you can select other visibility options:

 - **Only in Detail Views**.
 Sets the visibility to display only when viewing a single **column** record.
 Useful if you have really long data in certain **columns**, like descriptions or biographies.
 By default, any column with an average length of longer than 50 characters is assigned this setting.

 - **Do Not Include**.
 This column won't be visible or selectable in questions created with the **notebook editor** (the GUI editor).
 Useful if you have sensitive or irrelevant columns.

-> For the **SQL editor**, **Do Not Include** settings only affect visibility in the **data reference** section.
+For the **SQL editor**, **Do Not Include** settings only affect visibility in the **data reference** section.
 Though columns will not be visible in the **data reference** section, users will still be able to query these columns.

 #### Types